stem-club-of-america/SCOA/labs/README.md

 9. [Pokemon Organizer](./pokemon_organizer)
     - This project demonstrates parsing a text file for information and using that information to make a decision.
+	- Pokémon is a product of The Pokémon Company International and we are in no way affiliated with them.
 ---

 All labs are licensed under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International**.